Tenguh/Terraform-Wordpress-project/README.md

 # Solution:
  - used S3 + DynamoDB for state management
- - Proper IAM roles, security groups, and encryption
+ - Set proper security groups and encryption
  - Used EfS to ensure scalibility

 # Conclusion & Key Takeaways
 Terraform simplifies WordPress deployment on AWS

-AWS services ensure scalability, security, and automation

-The architecture balances public access with private security
+AWS services ensure scalability, security, and automation The architecture balances public access with private security

-call this function: templatefile(userdata.sh, {endpoint: var.db_endpoint })
-instead of: file(userdata.sh)

-update: userdata.sh
-sed .. /localhost/${endpoint}/